TaaS (TAAS) Price Tops $0.84 on Exchanges

-TaaS (CURRENCY:TAAS) traded flat against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on January 17th.
-One TaaS coin can currently be purchased for $0.84 or 0.00008035 BTC on major exchanges.
-TaaS has a market cap of $6.81 million and $758.00 worth of TaaS was traded on exchanges in the last day.
-In the last week, TaaS has traded flat against the U.S. dollar.
+TaaS (CURRENCY:TAAS) traded flat against the US dollar during the one day period ending at 18:00 PM ET on January 18th.
+Over the last week, TaaS has traded flat against the US dollar.
+One TaaS coin can now be bought for approximately $0.84 or 0.00008035 BTC on popular cryptocurrency exchanges.
+TaaS has a total market cap of $6.81 million and $758.00 worth of TaaS was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.